Forgiveness- A SENSATION NOVEL by

 The book begins with menace.

-Bessie, it is clear, has a modern sensibility- she rails against the gouging out of the hills to mine their resources and aligns herself with the town’s old dwellings hugging each other for safety and, maybe, out of community spirit.
+Bessie, it is clear, has a modern sensibility- she rails against the gouging out of the hills to mine their resources and aligns herself with the town’s old dwellings hugging each other for safety and solidarity.

 Robert and Bessie's subsequent violent misunderstanding is perhaps inevitable given their very different world views. in the process Bessie berates Providence.
 As we will see she will soon have good reason to do so.
 Robert's reference to the ministering gentlewomen is not only to Bessie but also to subsequent events...